marcelofassbinder/42_FT_TRANSCENDENCE/README.md

  # Modules
  ## Web
+ ### MAJOR - Use a framework to build the back-end
+ Fastify com Node.js foi utilizado para a contruçao do back-end
- ### Use a framework or toolkit to build the front-end
+ ### MINOR - Use a framework or toolkit to build the front-end
+ TailwindCSS em adiçao ao TypeScript foi utilizado no front end
+ ### MINOR - Use a database for the backend - and more
+ SQLite foi a base de dados, com suporte de Prisma ORM para secure and efficient data management
+ ## User Management
+ ###  MAJOR: Standard user management, authentication and users across tournaments
+ Users can register, login...